 Both countries promote human rights at the multilateral level, e.g. in efforts to reform the United Nations and in the UN Human Rights Council.

 Both Switzerland and Spain were the joint founders of an international commission against the death penalty which includes a number of independent experts.
-The commission is based in Geneva and is a reflection of the excellent relations between the two countries.
+The commission is currently based in Madrid and is a reflection of the excellent relations between the two countries.

 Switzerland and Spain have traditionally maintained close economic ties.
-Their volume of trade amounted to approximately CHF 10.6 billion in 2016.
-Switzerland regularly runs a trade surplus with Spain, albeit one that – along with exports – has been continuously decreasing in recent years.
-The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewellery, and machinery and vehicles.
+Their volume of trade amounted to approximately CHF 10.9 billion in 2017.
+Switzerland regularly runs a trade surplus with Spain, albeit one that has been continuously decreasing in recent years.
+The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewelry, agricultural products, machinery and vehicles.

 Switzerland is working to raise awareness of its dual vocational and professional education and training system among the competent Spanish authorities.
 It organises conferences and seminars in Spain and invites Spanish experts to Switzerland to introduce the Swiss dual system to them.

 Researchers and artists from Spain can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).